teamniteo/handbook/2_Operations/user-stories.md

 You are assigned to a user story or issue when something is required from you:

 - Provide feedback to further the user story.
-- Estimate the story points required to complete the user story.
+- Estimate the Story Points required to complete the User Story.
-- Champion the user story in a sprint.
+- Champion the User Story in a sprint.

-You must keep your assignment if the user story is included in the current sprint and is already in progress.
+You must keep your assignment if the User Story is included in the current sprint and is already in progress.
 This allows us to see who worked on what even when the sprint ends.
-However if the user story is not in the current sprint and your task is complete, you may remove your assignment and unsubscribe from notifications.
+However if the User Story is not in the current sprint and your task is complete, you may remove your assignment and unsubscribe from notifications.

 ## Demos

-When a user story is completed a short screencast is required to demonstrate that the goals of the story were achieved.
+When a User Story is completed a short screencast is required to demonstrate that the goals of the Story were achieved.
 Make the demo as short as possible (< 1min) and focus on the result of the Story and not so much on how you've done it.